 Format of the question: Please consider your total housing costs including mortgage repayment (instalment and interest) or rent, insurance and service charges (sewage removal, refuse removal, regular maintenance, repairs and other charges).
 To what extent are these costs a financial burden to you?

-Please note: Only actual paid housing costs have to be taken into account
+Please note: Only actual paid housing costs have to be taken into account a) A heavy burden;

 Would you say they are: